Stawowcz/velixo/docs/TEST_ASSUMPTIONS_TASK_2.md

   2. **`expect().toPass()`** – automatically retries until the condition passes or timeout is reached.
   3. **`expect.poll()`** – continuously polls at fixed intervals until the result matches the expectation.
 - Credentials and configuration data are stored in a **separate `.env` file**, not hardcoded.
-- Debugging is supported by attaching clipboard values from each attempt to the test report.

 ---

+## 2. Setup & Authentication

+- A dedicated **setup project** is included (`test:setup` script).
+- Running this project:
+  - Launches a login flow with `.env` credentials.
+  - Saves the authenticated session into `storageState.json`.
+- All test runs (`test:main:chrome`, `test:main:chrome:debug`) reuse this stored session to avoid repeating login.
+- In **CI**, the `storageState.json` is restored from the GitHub Secret `EXCEL_STORAGE_STATE`.
+- **Limitation:** `EXCEL_STORAGE_STATE` has a limited lifetime.
+  If the session expires, tests will fail with authentication errors.
+  To fix this, regenerate the session locally via `npm run test:setup` and update the GitHub Secret.

+---

-## 2. Continuous Integration (CI)
+## 3. Continuous Integration (CI)

 - **GitHub Actions CI pipeline** is configured.
 - Pipeline steps include:
   - Install dependencies (`npm ci`).
+  - Restore `storageState.json` from `EXCEL_STORAGE_STATE` secret.
-  - Run Playwright tests across supported browsers.
+  - Run Playwright tests in Chromium.
   - Generate **Playwright HTML report**.
-  - Upload the report as an **artifact** for inspection.
+  - Upload the report and traces as **artifacts**.
-- This ensures consistent execution on every commit or pull request.
+- This ensures consistent execution on every commit or pull request to main branch.

 ---

-## 3. Additional Deliverables and Assumptions
+## 4. Framework structure and additional deliverables

 - **Repository structure**:
   - `src/pages`, `src/utils`, `src/fixtures`, `src/types` – clean separation of concerns.
   - `tests/` directory with well-structured test files.